There are thousands of abandoned places in San Francisco.

 Should you find yourself in the area, follow the signs for Fort Miley and look to the left of the main trail for an zaccess road.

-The lookout station now owned by the Golden Gate National Recreation Area, and plans are being developed for the possible preservation of the building.
+The lookout station is now owned by the Golden Gate National Recreation Area, and plans are being developed for the possible preservation of the building.

 It is one of many abandoned places in San Francisco that urban explorers and adventurers like to frequent.